kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 -->

+### Background

+The `status.reservedFor` field ResourceClaims is currently used for two
+purposes:

+#### Deallocation

+Devices are allocated to a ResourceClaim when the first Pod referencing the claim is scheduled.
+Other Pods can also share the ResourceClaim in which case they share the devices.
+Once no Pods are consuming the claim, the devices should be deallocated to they can be allocated to other claims.
+The `status.reservedFor` list is used to keep track of pods consuming a ResourceClaim.
+Pods are added to the list by the DRA scheduler plugin during scheduling and removed from the list by the resourceclaim controller when pods are deleted or finish running.
+An empty list means there are no current consumers of the claim and it can be deallocated.

+#### Finding Pods Using a ResourceClaim

+`status.reservedFor` is read by the DRA scheduler plugin, the kubelet, and the device_taint_eviction controller to find Pods that are using a ResourceClaim:

+1. The kubelet uses this to make sure it only runs Pods that where the claims have been allocated to the pod.
+It can verify this by checking that the Pod is listed in the `status.reservedFor` list.

+1. The DRA scheduler plugin uses the list to find claims that have zero or only a single Pod using it, and is therefore a candidate for deallocation in the `PostFilter` function.

+1. The device_taint_eviction controller uses the `ReservedFor` list to find the pods that need to be evicted when one or more of the devices allocated to a ResourceClaim is tainted (and the ResourceClaim does not have a toleration).

+So the solution needs to:

+- Give the ResourceClaim controller a way to know when there are no more consumers of a ResourceClaim so it can be deallocated.
+- Give controllers a way to list the Pods consuming or referencing a ResourceClaim.

 ### API